AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-an-object.md

 * Portfolios, programs
 * Documents

-For information about how to share all other objects in `Workfront`, also see the following articles:
+For information about how to share all other objects in Workfront, also see the following articles:

 * For templates, see [Share project templates](../../manage-work/projects/create-and-manage-templates/share-project-template.md).
 * For proofs, see [Share a Proof in Workfront Proof](../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/share-proof.md).